slogsdon/placid/README.md

 Actions in handler modules are responsible for handling a request once it has been routed.
 These actions typically generate a response, whether that be an error, a result, or a result set, so that it can be rendered to the client with the correct content type further up the stack.

-## Rendering

-Render layer serializes/encodes data based on the requested content type unless overridden for whatever reason in the response stack.

 ## Parsers

 Parsing request bodies from their content type to Elixir terms allows the handler actions to easily use that data in responding to the client.
 There should be one parser for each supported response content type, with an additional parser for form encoded data.

+Current Parsers:

+- JSON - Encoded into standard map
+- XML - Encoded into a list of maps, each containing a representation of XML nodes from the request body

+## Rendering

+Render layer serializes/encodes data based on the requested content type unless overridden for whatever reason in the response stack.

 ## TODO